Suzanne is an artist and writer who enjoys designing, crafting, and upcycling. She has created numerous small succulent gardens.

 - Crotchet Yarn

-1. Download the felt flower pattern and print onto an A4 piece of card.
+- Download the felt flower pattern and print it onto an A4 piece of card.
 Otherwise, print onto paper, glue onto cardboard and cut out edges to make a pattern.

-3. Using a needle and knotted cotton thread, choose the circle side without biro marks and briefly stitch through the felt, add a sequin and a seed bead and sew back through the sequin again.
+- Using a needle and knotted cotton thread, choose the circle side without biro marks and briefly stitch through the felt, add a sequin and a seed bead and sew back through the sequin again.
+(Repeat for two more sequin/bead combinations on the circle.
+Don’t worry about the long stitches at the back between the additions.
+End stitching.)

-4. Thread crotchet thread in an alternate colour.
-Blanket stitch the circle onto the non biro’d side of a flower, in the middle, holding the circle in place while doing so.
+- Thread crochet thread in an alternate colour.
+Blanket stitch the circle onto the non-biro’d side of a flower, in the middle, holding the circle in place while doing so.
 End stitching.

 Blanket Stitch Tutorial